 Even if you’re an athlete, have completed 6 triathlons and were a gymnast in high-school – it’s so important to start in a beginner class level!
 Yoga is a practice that builds with time.
 (Both the physical and mental!)It’s important to learn proper alignment and foundational postures to have a solid and safe practice.
 Your physical strength from other sports will serve you well, but starting with a beginner class level will help your practice grow in a healthy and safe way.

 Leave your ego at the door (along with your socks)!
 Yoga is not a competitive practice and there is no space for comparison in the studio.
 Sure the person in front of you may have a solid handstand that they effortlessly hold for 2 minutes, but they were also in your shoes at one point!
 The practice is not about other people in the room, it’s about you.
 Keep your focus on yourself and go within.

 8) Be open-minded

 Not all yoga classes are filled with incense and chanting, but if yours is, be open to it!
 There are numerous styles of yoga, so try not to get discouraged if the first one doesn’t speak to you right away.
 Take each class as an opportunity to learn something new.
 Invite the new experiences inward and don’t place judgment.
 Be open to what the practice has to offer you in any given moment.
-It will change your life.
+It can change your life, if you’re open!

 Your yoga instructor will be guiding your body in and out of postures, and at the same time, telling you when and how to breathe.
 Inhale, exhale, inhale, exhale.
 If you need to breathe more than what they tell you, then do it!
 Take it at your own pace and energy levels, and do what’s best for you.
 I’ve been practicing for years and still need extra breaths between postures!